CompPhysics/ComputationalPhysics/README.md

 We will make extensive use of C++ and/or Python as programming language and its myriad of available libraries.
 You can also use compiled languages like Rust, Julia, Fortran etc if you prefer.
 Beware that in case you use Rust or Julia we may not be able to help you properly at the lab.

+The focus during the lectures will be on C++.
+Please read the intro to C++ programming at http://compphysics.github.io/ComputationalPhysics/doc/pub/learningcpp/html/learningcpp-bs.html

+This link contains info about installing compilers as well.

-If you have Python installed (we strongly recommend Python3) and you feel pretty familiar with installing different packages, we recommend that you install the following Python packages via _pip_ as
+If you have Python installed and you feel pretty familiar with installing different packages, we recommend that you install the following Python packages via _pip_ as

-* pip install numpy scipy matplotlib ipython scikit-learn mglearn sympy pandas pillow
+* pip install numpy scipy matplotlib ipython sympy and obviously many other packages.

 For OSX users we recommend, after having installed Xcode, to install _brew_.
 Brew allows for a seamless installation of additional